 Program overview

 The Heating, Refrigeration and Air Conditioning Technician program is an accelerated two-year Ontario College Diploma designed to enhance your employability.
-This program is delivered over three academic periods and is approved by the Technical Standards and Safety Authority (TSSA).
+This program is delivered over three academic semesters and is approved by the Technical Standards and Safety Authority (TSSA).
 Students will learn in the state-of-the-art Algonquin Centre for Construction Excellence (ACCE), where they will gain hands-on experience with both traditional and advanced technologies used in the industry.
 The curriculum includes essential training in electrical, refrigeration, and heating, along with vocational subjects enriched with courses in communications, mathematics, and related sciences.
-Graduates will also have the opportunity to prepare for TSSA exams, making them more competitive in the job market.
+Additionally, students will have the opportunity to prepare for TSSA exams, which will further enhance their qualifications and job prospects.

 Program structure